buffalotheory/S4A-Models/README.md

 For a full reproduction of the experiments presented in the associated publication, please download the netCDF files from one of the following sources: [Dropbox](https://www.dropbox.com/scl/fo/ne0dpq72gi3ayhqj0hg60/h?dl=0&rlkey=b0148zl6yja7ph26bpfms6knt), [Google Drive](https://drive.google.com/drive/folders/1-qKhlaMUPPI7Th7xTE2vIXY2nIowrSiC?usp=sharing) or [HuggingFace Hub](https://huggingface.co/datasets/paren8esis/S4A) (_experimental_).
 In [this](https://www.dropbox.com/sh/kvgo4r2vin7sbwt/AACzDLNbnSouuZYMk8Y9I4sha?dl=0) Dropbox folder you can also find the COCO files and the weights of the trained models.

 ### Requirements

+Python 3.11.7 is the current version used at the moment.

+Experimentation is performed on an M1-based computer.
+Therefore, CUDA will be replaced by [torch.backends.mps](https://developer.apple.com/metal/pytorch/)

+ - [ ] Publish an update set of module versions
+ - [ ] Update requirements.txt when everything is tested

 This repository was tested on:
 * Python 3.8